ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Part
 ^^^^

-When you import a CAD Model and specify Part Creation Type as Part, PyPrime creates a part per CAD Part that inherits the part name from the CAD Part name.
+When you import a CAD model and specify the :class:`PartCreationType <ansys.meshing.prime.PartCreationType>` attribute as :attr:`PART <ansys.meshing.prime.PartCreationType.PART>`, a part per CAD part is created that inherits the part name from the CAD part name.
-The number of zones within a part is identical to the number of bodies within the CAD Part.
+The number of zones within a part is identical to the number of bodies within the CAD part.
+As below:
-The structure of imported CAD Model with Part Creation Type as Part in Pyprime is as follows:

 .. figure:: ../images/creation_part.png
     :width: 200pt